Skip to content

 Early Jalapeño Pepper Plant | Two Live Plants | Non-GMO | Medium Hot Pepper | High Yield

-Early Jalapeño Pepper is a gardener's favorite, known for its early maturity, making it ideal for shorter growing seasons and cooler climates.
-Perfect for patio containers, raised beds, and vegetable gardens, these peppers mature quickly, providing abundant yields of crisp, medium-hot peppers (2,500-5,000 SHU).
-Their dark green, thick-walled fruits ripen to a vibrant red and measure approximately 3 inches long, making them ideal for salsas, grilling, pickling, and stuffing.
+Early Jalapeño Pepper is a gardener favorite known for its early maturity, making it an excellent choice for shorter growing seasons and cooler climates.
+Perfect for patio containers, raised beds, and vegetable gardens, these peppers mature quickly and produce abundant yields of crisp, medium-hot fruit rated at 2,500–5,000 SHU.
+The dark green, thick-walled peppers grow to about 3 inches long and ripen to a vibrant red, making them ideal for salsas, grilling, pickling, and stuffing.

-Easy-to-grow and highly productive, Early Jalapeño thrives in full sun and well-draining soil.
-Compact plants reach 18-24 inches tall, perfect for container gardening or smaller spaces, delivering plentiful harvests all season.
-Enjoy these versatile peppers raw, cooked, or pickled, adding spicy flavor to dishes like guacamole, fajitas, and fresh salsas.
-(Capsicum annuum 'Early Jalapeño')
+Easy to grow and highly productive, Early Jalapeño thrives in full sun and well-draining soil.
+The compact plants reach just 18–24 inches tall, making them well suited for container gardening and smaller spaces while still delivering steady harvests all season long.
+Enjoy these versatile peppers fresh, cooked, or pickled, adding classic jalapeño heat to guacamole, fajitas, and homemade salsas.
+(Capsicum annuum ‘Early Jalapeño’)

 Clovers Garden Early Jalapeño Pepper Plants:

-• Two Large, Live Plants – Premium-quality Early Jalapeño Peppers, 4” to 10” tall, in 4” pots.
+• Two Large, Live Plants – Ready to grow, premium-quality Early Jalapeño Pepper plants, 4” to 10” tall, in 4” pots.

 • Non-GMO, No Neonicotinoids – Plants are grown without these chemicals to protect pollinators.

-• Early Maturity – Quick harvest perfect for shorter growing seasons.
+• Early Maturing Variety – Produces peppers faster than standard jalapeños, ideal for shorter growing seasons.

-• Versatile Culinary Uses – Excellent eaten fresh, cooked, or pickled; great in salsas, guacamole, and fajitas.
+• Versatile Culinary Uses – Excellent fresh, grilled, roasted, or pickled for salsas, fajitas, and everyday cooking.

-• Deer & Rabbit Resistant – Naturally resistant, ensuring worry-free gardening.
+• Deer & Rabbit Resistant – Naturally unappealing to wildlife.

 • Fast Shipping and Careful Packaging – Your plants arrive quickly in our exclusive, eco-friendly, 100% recyclable box designed to protect your plants and the planet.